MAIN GALLERY EXHIBITIONS

 Exhibition Credits:

-Threads of Connection: Mohawk Arts and Environmental Stewardship is made possible by support from the New York State Council on the Arts, with the support of the Office of the Governor and the New York State Legislature, the Coby Foundation, and SeaComm Federal Credit Union.
+Threads of Connection: Mohawk Arts and Environmental Stewardship was made possible by support from the New York State Council on the Arts, with the support of the Office of the Governor and the New York State Legislature, the Coby Foundation, and SeaComm Federal Credit Union.

 A CELEBRATION OF LOCAL WOMEN ARTISTS & LEADERS